Has walking your dog become a battle of wills over who will be dragging who in what direction?

 Each time your dog pulls, you show them that pulling is not effective by stopping or turning around.
 Yes, this requires some patience and consistency early on in training but that dedication will be rewarded during the lifetime of your dog through relaxing walks.

-!
+As Spring brings sunshine and nicer weather, it’s definitely the time of year to get outside and start walking our dogs!
 Keep these tips in mind to ensure your walk can go smoothly and that your dog is practicing good manners with you rewarding their positive choices as you go!